Last Updated on September 14, 2022 by Morgan Beard

 The greatest change from ASC 840 to ASC 842 is the recognition of your balance sheet.
 Operating leases can no longer be reported in the footnotes.
 Instead, lessees are required to record all assets and liabilities to clearly represent their lease obligations and payments for those assets.

-What Does the New Lease Accounting Compliance Mean for Companies?
+What Do the New Lease Accounting Compliance Mean for Companies?

 This ASC 842 transition will require a heavy lift from accounting departments.
 In practical terms, the new lease accounting standards will mean that more of a company’s contracts will be considered as leases or that they will be judged to contain leases.
 The standards will also demand that the data and processes associated with these contracts be transparently reported.